2018 WinnerMachine learning for smarter seed selection

 The Inspire Challenge is an initiative to challenge partners, universities, and others to use CGIAR data to create innovative pilot projects that will scale.
 We look for novel approaches that democratize data-driven insights to inform local, national, regional, and global policies and applications in agriculture and food security in real time; helping people–especially smallholder farmers and producers–to lead happier and healthier lives.

 This proposal was selected as a 2018 winner, with the team receiving 100,000 USD to put their ideas into practice.

 Machine learning for smarter seed selection

 Using machine learning, researchers can predict both yields and risks associated with different seeds at a specific farm and select a mixture of varieties that represents the optimal trade-off.
-Using CIMMYT’s data from hundreds of on farm as well as experimental station sites and a network of seed companies producing varieties for diverse agro ecologies, BioSense will develop machine learning models that predict the performance of seed varieties in particular conditions in order to advise maize farmers in Mexico as regards to what to plant.
+Using data from hundreds of on-farm and experimental International Maize and Wheat Improvement Center (CIMMYT) sites, as well as a network of seed companies producing varieties for diverse agro-ecologies, BioSense will develop machine learning models that predict the performance of seed varieties in particular conditions in order to advise maize farmers in Mexico on what to plant.